ShahadAlkra/pdsnd_github/README.md

 ### Description
-In this project, we are going to learn how to work and puch our files from local repo to remot repo "GitHub", through woking and updating Bike_Share_Analysis file.
+In this project, we are going to learn how to work and puch our files from local repo to remot repo "GitHub", through woking and updating Bike_Share_Analysis file and README.md.
+As Windows user, you need to download GitBatsh to run your commands.

 ### Files used
 our main file to puch and work on it is : Bike_Share_Analysis.ipynb